 KDiff3 is listed in the Ubuntu Software Centre and can be downloaded from http://kdiff3.sourceforge.net/.
 The download is 63.2 MegaBytes and the program uses a massive 228 MB on disk because of all the KDE junk.

 KDiff3 is a monster download because KDiff3 has to also install KDE.
 KDiff3-qt is KDiff3 with the KDE overhead removed.
 KDiff3-qt is dependent only on Qt.
-The one big disadvantage of KDiff3-qt is the need to start KDiff3-qt using the 1950s terminal emulation program, the classic DOS/Linux/Command line interface.
+The one big disadvantage of KDiff3-qt is the need to start KDiff3-qt using the 1950s terminal emulation program, the awful DOS/Linux/Command line interface.

-KDiff3 is listed in the Ubuntu Software Centre and can be downloaded from http://kdiff3.sourceforge.net/.
+KDiff3-qt is listed in the Ubuntu Software Centre and can be downloaded from http://kdiff3.sourceforge.net/.
 The download is 7.9 MegaBytes and the program uses 27.8 MB on disk.

 Eclipse is a monster program written in Java and has lots of add on programs including comparison and diff programs.
 You install the Java monster first then the Eclipse monster then all the add-ons you want.
 Eclipse is not worth the effort unless you use many of the Eclipse features.

-Kompare looks like Meld and a bunch of other graphical front ends for test file comparisons.
+Kompare looks like Meld and a bunch of other graphical front ends for text file comparisons.
 You can can compare directories but not directories containing anything other than text, making Kompare useless for most comparisons.

 Kompare is in the Ubuntu Software Centre and can be downloaded at http://www.caffeinated.me.uk/kompare/.